Trey Parker: Personal life

 Parker married Emma Sugiyama in 2006.
 Their marriage was officiated by 1970s sitcom producer Norman Lear.
 The marriage ended in divorce in 2008.

 Parker subsequently began a relationship with Boogie Tillmon, whom he later married in 2014.
 Parker gained a stepson through this relationship.
 Their daughter was born in 2013.
 The couple filed for divorce in 2019, citing irreconcilable differences.
-While they remain divorced, they have since reconciled to co-parent their child.
+While they remain divorced, they still have an amicable relationship and co-parent their child.

 Parker resides in Los Angeles, California.
 He owns properties in Steamboat Springs, Colorado; Kauai, Hawaii; Seattle, Washington; and Midtown Manhattan in New York City.

 In a September 2006 edition of the ABC News program Nightline, Parker expressed his views on religion, stating that he believes in "a God" and that "there is knowledge that humanity does not yet possess" while cautioning that it would take a long time to explain exactly what he meant by his belief in God.
 Parker believes all religions are "silly".
 He stated: "All the religions are super funny to me...
 The story of Jesus makes no sense to me.
 God sent His only Son.
 Why could God only have one son and why would He have to die?
 It's just bad writing, really.
 And it's really terrible in about the second act."
 Parker further remarked, Basically... out of all the ridiculous religion stories which are greatly, wonderfully ridiculous—the silliest one I've ever heard is, 'Yeah... there's this big giant universe and it's expanding, it's all gonna collapse on itself and we're all just here just 'cause... just 'cause.
 That, to me, is the most ridiculous explanation ever.